Wildlife in Anchorage

 - Mountain bikers should avoid single track trails from mid-May through late June, while calves are young and cows are very protective.

-- Aggravated moose have their ears laid back, the hair on their neck standing up, and they may start licking their lips.
+- Aggravated moose have their ears laid back, the hair on their neck standing up, and they may start licking their lips or stomping the ground.

-For more information on moose, go to Alaska Department of Fish and Game's site on basic moose life history, range, habitat and more.
+For more information about Alaska's moose population, visit the Alaska Department of Fish and Game's site on basic moose life history, range, habitat and more.